 Wells for Life, Karnataka was started in December 2008.
-Wells For Life project of El Shaddai digs wells in the underprivileged villages of Kerala, Karnataka, and Maharastra.
+The Wells For Life project of El Shaddai digs wells in underprivileged villages of Kerala, Karnataka, and Maharastra.
 Bore wells have been sunk to provide safe drinking water.
 The wells are dug in a public area where every person without any discrimination of caste or religion can avail water to survive.

 Bethel Children’s Development Centre in Adarhalli Karnataka started in June 2009.
 Adarhalli is a poverty-stricken village with poor living conditions.
-The first batch of children in the children’s home were from this village.
+The first batch of children in our children’s home were from this village.
 Thus, El Shaddai decided to adopt this village and establish a community development centre.
 Today, it reaches out to 720 children in and around the village by providing education, nutritious meals, and counselling.